philoll/Coursera_Capstone/README.md

 The analysis will utilise the following sets of data:

 1. [Australian Suburbs Data](https://github.com/michalsn/australian-suburbs): Data in the form of a CSV file or JSON file.
 Provides a list of all areas in Australia at varying levels, from State, Local Government Area (LGA), and Suburb.
-In this analysis, LGAs that are listed as a part of Sydney and Melbourne will be extracted.
+In this analysis, suburbs that are listed as a part of Sydney and Melbourne will be extracted.
 This dataset also includes geocentric coordinates for each suburb.
 The data was gathered from the 2016 Census and compiled by Github user michalsn.

 2. [Foursquare API](https://developer.foursquare.com/developer/): Provides the venue data for this analysis.
 Venue details such as venue name, location, and type will be extracted.
 Only venues that are classified as restaurant, cafe, or pub will be considered.